NoSchoolViolence/wesley-crawler/README.md

 You can use the [wesley-crawler](https://github.com/ramazansicakyuz/wesley-crawler/edit/gh-pages/index.md) to make searches with the predefined queries and fetch the all of the URLs and clean text of the content of the websites and PDFs.

 ### Important
-Please use python 3.6 to create virtual environment
+Please use python 3.x to create virtual environment

 To create a virtual environment
-  `python3.6 -m venv venv`
+  `python3 -m venv venv`

 ### Prepare environment
 to install required libraries
-  `pip install -e requirements.txt`
+  `pip install -r requirements.txt`

 ### Configure Application
 to configure the application modify config.py You can configure the appliation.
 For example, you can set: